Healthy Living Guide for Families : Nutrition, Sleep and Daily Wellness Habits

 4. Sleep and Recovery for Families

 Among the most overlooked aspects of health by human is sleep.
-The body carries out some of the key roles during sleep including cell repair, hormone regulation and memory consolidation.
+During sleep time, the body repairs tissues, balances hormones and supports memory and emotional recovery.

 Lack of sleep may have an impact on mood, immunity, metabolism and academic performance among children.